Japan–Saudi Arabia relations: Economic relations

 Was also signed to the program of joint cooperation between the UK and Japan, which includes the formation of four task forces, as well as the Joint Declaration for Cooperation in the field of Youth, Sports, and Culture between the Government of the Kingdom, and Japan were also planning a visit to a delegation of Saudi businessmen to Japan aimed at the definition of export potential and capacity of the Kingdom and the opportunity to invest and establish projects involved, incentives and facilities available in this regard and strongly urged them to increase imports from the UK, and has been making an exhibition in Saudi Arabia in Tokyo and Osaka in 2000, was also signed in the same year on the bilateral agreement to open markets in goods and services with Japan.

 Japan is considered one of the most important partners to Saudi Arabia with total trade of $39 billion.
 In 2019, Saudi Arabia and Japan signed a number of agreements that aim at implementing projects in a number of strategic areas including, education and manufacturing.
 In the same year, a forum entitled: "Saudi-Japan Vision 2030 Business Forum" was held in Tokyo.
 The main aim of the forum is to boost the business relations between the two countries.

 Sports

-Soccer
+Football

 Both Japan and Saudi Arabia men's national teams are along the most prominent members of the Asian Football Confederation (AFC) being the two most successful teams along with Iran of the AFC Asian Cup while they also compete in the Asian Games and being the two Asian teams with most appearances in the FIFA World Cup along with Iran and after South Korea with 7 editions played by Japan and 6 by Saudi Arabia.

 The Saudi squad visited Japan for 2002 FIFA World Cup playing against the German team in Sapporo on June 1, against the Cameroon team in Saitama on June 6, and against the Irish team in Yokohama on June 11.